EthanMKavanagh/get-some-tennis-ajax/README.md

 ## Base

 [x] Look at the pattern for the working `/players` AJAX request.
 The client side is all set up for `/tournaments`, but the server side code isn't there.
 Add the server side code.
 Test with Postman!
-[] Add a POST route to the server.js file to allow a new player to be added.
+[x] Add a POST route to the server.js file to allow a new player to be added.
 Test with Postman!
-[] Add inputs to the `index.html` & update `client.js` to do an Ajax POST request, allowing a new player to be added.
+[x] Add inputs to the `index.html` & update `client.js` to do an Ajax POST request, allowing a new player to be added.

 ## Stretch

 [x] Our `.then` is getting cluttered.
-Let's move the appending looping code into their own functions x The `server.js` file is getting a little crowded.
+Let's move the appending looping code into their own functions [x] The `server.js` file is getting a little crowded.
 Move arrays into a `modules` folder inside of your `server` folder (names like `player.js` and `tournament.js` would be good).
 [ ] The `/player` and `/tournament` requests are working!
 Add a third array for `/winner` that has the `firstName` and `lastName` of the player, as well as the `tournamentName` for the tournament.
  Server-side validation.
 If the player being added to the `/winner` array is not in our players array, the server should return a `400` error.
 [ ] Most recent winner.
 The most recent winner of any tournament should be displayed prominently at the top of the page.